 So, it is evident that there needs to be some manner of establishing whether a teacher - and therefore a head teacher - is outstanding in correct doctrine and the witness of a Christian life and that there is no reason of morals why they should not be appointed.
 How is this to be done if not by enquiring (notice the less loaded language I choose as an alternative to "investigate") into these matters.
 Surely we have a right to ask, in this day and age when marriage in particular is undermined, whether a candidate's life in this regard is in keeping with the Church's teaching, in particular:

-- if married, have they been married in accordance with the laws of the Church?
+- if married, have they been married in accordance with the laws of the Church?and to insist that they enter into a contract to always live by the Church's teaching this regard.

 - if unmarried, are they 'living together' with anyone?